Genivia/ugrep/vs/ugrep/README.txt

 After this completes, copy stage\lib\libboost_regex-vc141-mt-s-x32-1_72.lib and stage\lib\libboost_regex-vc141-mt-s-x64-1_72.lib here (in the directory of this README).
 Also copy the downloaded boost directory to boost_1_72_0 to create the boost_1_72_0\boost directory.

-Download the zlib 1.2.11 source code from:
+Download zlib 1.2.11 source code from:

 	https://www.zlib.net/

-Copy the downloaded zlib-1.2.11 directory here (in the directory of this README).
+Copy directory zlib-1.2.11 with its contents here (in the directory of this README).

-Download the bzip2 1.0.5 "Sources" from:
+Download bzip2 1.0.5 "Sources" from:

 	http://gnuwin32.sourceforge.net/packages/bzip2.htm

-Copy the downloaded bzip2-1.0.5 directory located under bzip2-1.0.5-src\src\bzip2\1.0.5 here.
+Copy directory bzip2-1.0.5 located under bzip2-1.0.5-src\src\bzip2\1.0.5 here.

-Download the liblzma 5.2.4 or later from:
+Download liblzma 5.2.4 or later from:

 	https://sourceforge.net/projects/lzmautils/files/